You are currently on the new version of our website. Access the old version .

 1. Introduction

 Hyperacusis is intolerance to certain everyday sounds, such as domestic noise or noise in public places, which are perceived as too loud or uncomfortable and cause significant distress and impairment in the individual’s life [1].
-Tyler et al. (2014) [2] described four categories of hyperacusis comprising (1) loudness hyperacusis, (2) fear hyperacusis, (3) pain hyperacusis, and (4) annoyance hyperacusis There is some overlap between annoyance hyperacusis and misophonia.
+Tyler et al. (2014) [2] described four categories of hyperacusis comprising (1) loudness hyperacusis, (2) fear hyperacusis, (3) pain hyperacusis, and (4) annoyance hyperacusis.
+There is some overlap between annoyance hyperacusis and misophonia.
 Misophonia is characterized by heightened emotional and behavioral reactions (e.g., extreme annoyance, disgust, anger, and avoidance behaviors) to certain sounds with a specific pattern and/or meaning to the individual, such as noises related to eating, lip smacking, sniffling, breathing, clicking sounds, or tapping [3].
 Hyperacusis often coexists with tinnitus [4], and it has been associated with a wide range of psychiatric disorders comprising anxiety disorders, post-traumatic stress disorder (PTSD), neuroticism personality traits [5], depression [6,7], and autism spectrum disorders (ASDs) [8].
 There are also several studies that suggest that misophonia co-occurs with certain psychiatric disorders, including mood disorders, social phobia, personality disorders with impulsive aggression, intermittent explosive disorder, antisocial personality disorder, obsessive-compulsive disorder (OCD), PTSD, attention deficit hyperactivity disorder (ADHD), ASD, and eating disorders [9,10].

 The coexistence of a psychiatric comorbidity can affect the severity of the symptoms and, subsequently, the clinical management of these patients.
 Despite the psychiatric ill-health of patients with hyperacusis and misophonia being well-known, the occurrence of existing psychiatric comorbidities is not clear and has only been sparsely described [3].

 Given this gap, accurate estimates of psychiatric comorbid disorders in both conditions are essential for a better understanding of both disorders and for effective planning, implementation, and evaluation of targeted care interventions.
-To provide a more comprehensive understanding of such a complex clinical picture, the main aim of this review was to systematically review, identify, collate, analyze, and synthesize the available evidence on the prevalence of psychiatric comorbidities and related factors in patients with hyperacusis and misophonia.
+To provide a more comprehensive understanding of such a complex clinical picture, the main aim of this study was to systematically review, identify, collate, analyze, and synthesize the available evidence on the prevalence of psychiatric comorbidities and related factors in patients with hyperacusis and misophonia.

 2. Methods